Will there be a new UK lockdown before Christmas as part of Plan B?

 The emergence of the omicron variant of the coronavirus in southern Africa last month is causing concern around the world, not least because it is thought to be highly transmissible and because the 32 mutations of its spike protein suggest it might be able to resist current vaccines.

-A number of people have already been taken ill with the variant in Europe, including several hundred in the UK, and Boris Johnson’s government has been relatively quick to act this time, imposing the first social restrictions on the public since his ill-conceived “Freedom Day” of 19 July.
+Over 3,000 people in the UK have already tested positive for the new strain and Boris Johnson’s government has been relatively quick to act this time, imposing the first social restrictions on the public since his ill-conceived “Freedom Day” of 19 July.

-As preventative measures against omicron establishing a foothold, Britons were initially again ordered to wear face masks in shops and on public transport, more countries have been added to the travel “red list” and new arrivals from overseas will be required to take a PCR test and potentially self-isolate for 10 days.
+As preventative measures against omicron establishing a foothold, Britons were initially again ordered to wear face masks in shops and on public transport, more countries were added to the travel “red list” and new arrivals from overseas were required to take a PCR test and potentially self-isolate for 10 days.

-Mr Johnson has now reintroduced a work from home order from Monday, something he was intially reluctant to do, as part of stricter “Plan B” measures in response to accelerating omicron cases.
+Mr Johnson has since reintroduced a work from home order, something he had been deeply reluctant to do, as part of stricter “Plan B” measures in response to accelerating omicron cases.

-Mandatory mask wearing has also been extended to indoor public venues including cinemas, theatres and places of worship from Friday, but will not be required in pubs and restaurants.
+Mandatory mask wearing has also been extended to indoor public venues including cinemas, theatres and places of worship from Friday but will not be required in pubs and restaurants, for now

-The NHS Covid pass will be required for entry into nightclubs and other large venues from 15 December.
-It will also be mandatory for those attending unseated indoor venues with more than 500 attendees, and for outdoor events where there are more than 4,000 people.
+An NHS Covid pass will meanwhile be required for entry to nightclubs and other large venues from Wednesday 15 December and it will be mandatory for those attending unseated indoor venues with more than 500 attendees and for outdoor events where there are more than 4,000 people.

-The government is also revising its approach to booster jabs, ultimately planning to make them available to all over-18s and halving the amount of time between second and third injections from six months to three.
+The government is further revising its approach to booster jabs, planning to make them available to all over-18s by the end of December and halving the amount of time between second and third injections from six months to three, all in the hope of staving off a “tidal wave” of infections.

+A “Plan C” for further tightening social restrictions is currently being drawn up should the omicron outbreak worsen over the festive season and into the new year but, as for imposing a fourth national lockdown, that is considered the most extreme measure that could be taken, given the brutal economic toll it takes.

 When last pressed on the question, health secretary Sajid Javid told the BBC’s Andrew Marr in late November that Britain is “nowhere near” that stage yet and advised people to continue planning for Christmas as normal, a message subsequently repeated on Sky News by minister Gillian Keegan, who insisted the festive season remains “on track”.